 RVs Kinds in a Nutshell

 RV campers are known for using a lot of technical jargon when describing RV types.
 Add to that all the slang names for RVs and you have a confusing jumble of terms being used for various recreational vehicles types.
 This guide give you a quick tutorial as to the various RV types, styles, and names for them.

 RV Types and Names

-RV applies to any motorhome, camper van, truck camper, trailer, toy hauler or fifth wheel.
-If it is a vehicles that you a can camp in, then the term RV can describe it.
+RV stands for any motorhome, camper van, truck camper, trailer, toy hauler or fifth wheel.
+If it is a vehicle or towable that you a can camp in, then the term RV can describe it.

-Another term for any type of RV.
+Another thing that RV stands for or is often called is a “rig”.
 When applied to towables (trailers and 5th wheels), it can also sometimes include the entire setup of the tow vehicle and the towable.